ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 # Login Service (Public)
 This service details used by Pre-Registration portal to authenticate user by sending OTP to the user, validating with userid and OTP.

-Kindly refer the below link for Sprint 10 deliverable https://github.com/mosip/mosip/wiki/Pre-Registration-Sprint10-Service
+Kindly refer the below link for current implementation https://github.com/mosip/mosip/wiki/Pre-Registration-Sprint10-Service

+****Future implementation
+Design has been finalized, implementation is in progress.

 * [POST /login/sendOtp](#post-loginsendotp)
 * [POST /login/validateOtp](#post-loginvalidateotp)